-The Fahey Q&A: How Cindi Copeland is searching for political humanity in Virginia
+The Fahey Q&A with Cindi Copeland, who's searching for political humanity in Virginia

 Having organized last year's grassroots movement ending Michigan's politicized gerrymandering, Fahey is now executive director of The People, which is forming statewide networks to promote government accountability.
 She interviews a colleague in the world of democracy reform each month for our Opinion section.